 Overall, the hardware is growing in diversity and unfortunately there is no API that is going to allow you to program for all of them.
+Each hardware combination is likely to have different capabilities, and different performance characteristics and bottlenecks.
+As a result, an optimisation for one combination of hardware components may not be possible on another, or may indeed be a pessimization.
 It's for this reason that we focus on viable "middle-men" in Section 3.